 - Understand how biomarker testing is done

-For a handy biomarker testing reference, download a flyer and share it with your family and healthcare providers; the download has useful "quick facts" as well.
+For a handy biomarker testing reference, download a flyer and share it with your family and healthcare providers.

 What is a biomarker?

 A biomarker is any molecule that can be measured in tissues, blood, or other bodily fluids.
 The presence of a biomarker may be a sign of an abnormal bodily process or condition or a disease.
 A biomarker may also be called a molecular marker, genotype, or signature molecule.1

 Biomarkers can be used to:

 - Determine whether a disease or condition is present

 - Determine how aggressive the disease is

 - Predict how well the body will respond to a treatment for a disease or condition